TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 Abilities do whatever you want them to!
 Well, as long as your table is cool with it anyway.

 Abilities tend to work best when you don't try to put restrictions on them.
 If you want to make an ability called *Godmode* that *makes you immortal.* Go for it.
 Just make sure you check with your GM and the rest of the table-- they may not want to play a TTRPG where somebody has cheat codes on.
-Of course, that's not to say nobody would.
-Overpowered characters who can completely change the world have lots of interesting dramatic potential.
-As long as everyone is having fun, that's what matters.
+Of course, that's not to say that characters shouldn't be overpowered!
+Protagonists with the ability to shape the world to their whim can create a compelling story.
+Just make sure that everyone is on the same page and having fun, that's what matters.

 ### Ok, but what do they usually do?